cyberbotics/webots-doc/reference/touchsensor.md

 **Description**

-This function allows to retrieve the touch sensor type defined by the `type` field.
+This function allows the user to retrieve the touch sensor type defined by the `type` field.
 If the value of the `type` field is "force" then this function returns WB\_TOUCH\_SENSOR\_FORCE, if it is "force-3d" then it returns WB\_TOUCH\_SENSOR\_FORCE3D and otherwise it returns WB\_TOUCH\_SENSOR\_BUMPER.

 %figure "Return values for the *wb_touch_sensor_get_type()* function"